 She also explains that based on genetics, some women are more prone to nausea during their periods and before they get pregnant.
 "We know that nausea during menstruation is more common before women get pregnant for the first time.
-The reason for this is not yet known, but there are studies indicating that it is likely due to the uterus changes made after a pregnancy like the uterus being able to handle increased pressure," she says.
+The reason for this is not yet known, but there are studies indicating that it is likely due to the uterus changes made after a pregnancy, like the uterus being able to handle increased pressure," she says.
 "Additionally, there is a genetic factor involved: Studies show that women with pain-related diseases are more prone to nausea during menstruation."

-"There is no real way to prevent nausea as it is caused by internal bodily functions," she says.
-"If the tips do not help and the symptoms persist, I recommend seeing your ob-gyn as some diseases, such as endometriosis, can cause nausea during the period."
+There is bad news and good news when it comes to fighting off the urge to throw up, Ekman-Ordeberg told us.
+The bad news: "There is no real way to prevent nausea, as it is caused by internal bodily functions," she says.
+"If the tips do not help and the symptoms persist, I recommend seeing your ob-gyn, as some diseases, such as endometriosis, can cause nausea during the period."

 The good news, though, is there are options to help ease nausea during our periods.
 The first thing she recommends is anti-inflammatory medication.

 "Before menstruation begins, the inner lining of the uterus starts to make prostaglandins, which are hormone-like substances/chemical compounds," she says.
-"When the inner lining breaks down during menstruation, prostaglandins are released, causing inflammation and uterus contractions thus creating painful cramps.
-Therefore, I recommend anti-inflammatory medication since it both reduces inflammation and pain."
+"When the inner lining breaks down during menstruation, prostaglandins are released, causing inflammation and uterus contractions, thus creating painful cramps.
+Therefore, I recommend anti-inflammatory medication since it reduces both inflammation and pain."

 Her second tip: If nausea during your period starts to impede your day-to-day routine, she suggests contraceptive options.

-"If nausea is rampant and affects the everyday life, I would also recommend considering contraceptive medication or a hormonal IUD, as this will regulate hormonal changes," she says.
+"If nausea is rampant and affects everyday life, I would also recommend considering contraceptive medication or a hormonal IUD, as this will regulate hormonal changes," she says.
 "As with any medical need, always discuss options with your doctor."